Positive Education Toolkit

 This exercise is contagious!
 It can also be very emotional.

-Boost confidence with the Strengths Game;
+Boost confidence with the Play of forces;

 Who can use the Positive Education Toolkit?